-[Blue skies over Loveland Ski Area.]
-Most well known Colorado ski resorts charge well beyond $150 per day just to be on the mountain.
-Some have eclipsed the two hundred dollar mark for a single day of riding!
+Most well-known Colorado ski resorts charge well beyond $150 per day just to be on the mountain.
+Some have eclipsed the two-hundred-dollar mark for a single day of riding!
 And that doesn’t include gear.
 Skiing in the Rockies is expensive.
 But it doesn’t always have to be.

-For those of you that didn’t score a season ski pass prior to the start of winter, or didn’t care to because you’ll be riding only a handful of times at most, there are still of ways to less the blow on your wallet.
-Keep your ear to the grindstone (and search Google) for lift ticket deals, there are a number of excellent, reliable ski resorts that provide cheap lift tickets at less than a hundred bucks.
+For those of you that didn’t score a season ski pass prior to the start of winter, or didn’t care to because you’ll be riding only a handful of times at most, there are still ways to lessen the blow to your wallet.
+Keep your ear out for lift ticket deals floating around.
+Plus, there are a number of reliable ski resorts that provide cheap lift tickets at less than a hundred bucks.

-Colorado’s Best Family Ski Resorts for Cheapest Lift Tickets
+Colorado’s Best Ski Resorts for Cheapest Lift Tickets

 We’ve compiled a list of the best places to ride this winter around the state that have killer snow, solid terrain, and don’t break the bank.
-All provide ski or snowboard lesson should you or your child require it.
-If you’re just looking looking for a small beginner’s hill consider one of Colorado’s small town ski areas.
-They are perfect for families look for a simple learning area.
+All provide ski or snowboard lessons should you or your child require them.
+If you’re just looking for a small beginner’s hill consider one of Colorado’s small-town ski areas.
+They are perfect for families looking for a simple learning area.

 Here are the cheapest family ski resorts in Colorado for day lift tickets, in no particular order: